automerge/automerge-classic/README.md

   an implementation of a protocol that syncs up two nodes by determining missing changes and sending them to each other.
 The [automerge-net](https://github.com/automerge/automerge-net) repository contains an example that runs the Connection protocol over a simple TCP connection.
+- [Cevitxe](https://github.com/DevResults/cevitxe) extends Automerge with a WebSocket server for synchronisation, database storage adapters, and integration with React and Redux.
 - [automerge-client-server](https://gitlab.com/codewitchbella/automerge-client-server)
   ([usage example](https://github.com/automerge/automerge/issues/117)) runs the `Automerge.Connection`
   protocol over [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).